rotcivegaf/wallet-contracts-v3/docs/CHAINED.md

 Chained signatures are encoded as a list of signatures, in reverse order.
 This is done to allow for the contract to recover from the payload to the configuration that is currently defined by the contract.
 Intermediary configurations are not directly encoded, but rather recovered from the previous signature, until the last configuration which is recovered and validated against the contract’s current configuration.

-All chained signatures start by setting the global signature flag to `XXXX XXX1` (`flag & 0x01`), only the first bit is read, every other bit is ignored.
+All chained signatures start by setting the global signature flag to `XXXX XXX1` (`flag & 0x01`), only the 8th bit is read, every other bit is ignored.

 Afterwards, each signature part is encoded, prefixed by 3 bytes that determine their size.